 - Students will build relationships with LEAPS faculty and peers from across the nation who will support and inspire them.

 - Students will experience a lasting sense of community and well-being.

 Participation in this program will require full attention and attendance.
 Students will be required to commit to the entire duration of the program and stay in the housing provided.
-The Program begins at 3pm on Sunday June 2 and concludes at 1pm on Friday, June 7th.
+The Program begins at 3pm on Sunday and concludes at 1pm on Friday the week of the course.

-- Students will be required to plan and execute an educational project upon returning to their medical school with the support from a faculty mentor at their home institution, LEAPS Core Faculty and a $200.00 mini-grant from The Consortium.
+- Students will be required to plan and execute an educational project upon returning to their medical school with the support from a faculty mentor at their home institution, LEAPS Core Faculty and a $200 mini-grant from the Academic Consortium.

 - Involvement with this leadership program necessitates a commitment to continued communication with Core faculty including participation in research surveys and online exchange of project progress and professional development

 Applicants who are selected to participate will be expected to pay a tuition fee based on the following fee schedule: